Arachne-Chan/Arachne-Chan/README.md

 # 🖤 Ṉ̵̢̫̝̱͌̑̓̎͘e̷̟̓̄̋r̵͓̟̪̂͆ǒ̴̧͓̬͓̮͐̈́  H̷̲͉͇̞͂͛͋a̸̛̝̪̬̽̅̄z̸̘̰̘͐͂̿͝͠i̸̫͉̦̅̒̀̂ě̷̛͖̺̾ļ̷̙͙̙͋̐͛ 🖤

-### The Almighty Sovereign of Bliss, The Overlady, The Supreme Governor of Passion, The Ruler of all Hugs and Kisses
+### The Almighty Sovereign of Bliss, The Overlady, The Supreme Governor of Passion, The Ruler of all Hugs
 <img src="FurinaGithub.png" />

 ## Sobre mim